mj351/Accommodation-Management-System/README.md

 ## Installation

-frist navigate to the test_server folder and Run the following comman for unit testing.
+First navigate to the test_server folder and Run the following comman for unit testing.

 `npm install jest`